HugoSmits/predictiveForecasting/project.md

 - **Data Splitting:** Splitting the dataset into training and testing sets to evaluate model performance.
 This ensures that the model is trained on one subset of the data and evaluated on an independent subset to assess generalization.

 Effective data preprocessing lays the foundation for building accurate and robust machine learning models.
 By cleaning and transforming the data appropriately, we can improve model performance and enhance the quality of insights derived from the analysis.
 In the subsequent sections, we delve into each of these preprocessing steps and their implementation within the [predictiveForecasting] project.

+### 4. References

+1. McKinney, Wes.
+(2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.
+2. VanderPlas, Jake.
+(2016). *Python Data Science Handbook: Essential Tools for Working with Data.* O'Reilly Media.
+3. Géron, Aurélien.
+(2019). *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.* O'Reilly Media.
+4. Pedregosa, F. et al. (2011). *Scikit-learn: Machine Learning in Python.* Journal of Machine Learning Research, 12, 2825-2830.
+5. Hastie, T., Tibshirani, R., & Friedman, J. (2009). *The Elements of Statistical Learning: Data Mining, Inference, and Prediction.* Springer.

+These resources cover a wide range of topics related to data preprocessing, machine learning algorithms, and practical implementations using Python libraries such as Pandas, NumPy, Scikit-learn, and TensorFlow.